 Put simply, for the inhabitants of islands oceans could function in two broadly different ways.
 On the one hand they could serve as isolating barriers.
 Makiguchi offers the view that for much of the life of our species, fear had kept humans from venturing out onto the oceans' expanses.
-With the development of knowledge in the form of navigational technologies, as well as the courage and vision to travel to unknown regions, these same oceans were transformed into thoroughfares world's connecting the peoples.
-(Makiguchi also expressed а clear awareness of the dangers these connections brought, in particular to societies that had previously enjoyed a protective isolation.)
+With the development of knowledge in the form of navigational technologies, as well as the courage and vision to travel to unknown regions, these same oceans were transformed into thoroughfares connecting the world's peoples.
+(Makiguchi also expressed a clear awareness of the dangers these connections brought, in particular to societies that had previously enjoyed a protective isolation.)

-Makiguchi called on Japan to transition from being an "island nation," isolated from the rest of the world, to a "maritime nation." connected to the rest of the world through commerce and peaceful exchange (1981-1996, Vol. 1, pp. 225-230).
+Makiguchi called on Japan to transition from being an "island nation," isolated from the rest of the world, to a "maritime nation," connected to the rest of the world through commerce and peaceful exchange [1981-1996, Vol. 1, pp. 225-230].

-In the final section of the book, Makiguchi envisaged a transformation in the nature of competition, from a binary struggle for modeled survival on the era's understanding of biological evolution, to competition that embodies a mutual striving for excellence.
-In this way, he sought to look beyond the "dominate or dominated" be paradigm that characterized Japan's political culture and that would justify increasinaly an aggressive stance toward the country's neighbors following victory in the 1904-05 Russo-Japanese War.
+In the final section of the book, Makiguchi envisaged a transformation in the nature of competition, from a binary struggle for survival modeled the on era's understanding of biological evolution, to competition that embodies a mutual striving for excellence.
+In this way, he sought to look beyond the "dominate or be dominated" paradigm that characterized Japan's political culture and that would justify an increasingly aggressive stance toward the country's neighbors following victory in the 1904-05 Russo-Japanese War.